shan501/take-home/README.md

 }
 ```

 The function to consume the transaction will take in two parameters.
-One of the UTxOs to consumer and the other owner publick key hash.
-The function needs to make sure it has add the signerKey to the transaction.
+One of the UTxOs that can be consumed and the other owner public key hash.
+The function needs to make sure it has added the owner's signature to the transaction.